MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/02-content-safety.md

 <details>
     <summary><b>Troubleshooting tip</b>: Permissions for self-paced learners</summary>
-    <p><em>If you are using a lab environment provided by an instructor, you can skip steps.</em> Otherwise, continue with these steps:</p>
+    <p><em>If you are using a lab environment provided by an instructor, you can skip these steps.</em> Otherwise, continue with these steps:</p>
     <ul>
         <li>Select <em>View all properties in Azure portal</em> at the bottom of the *Settings* screen.</li>
         <li>In the Azure portal, select the *Content Safety* resource you just created.
 Then on the left-hand pane, select <em>Access Control (IAM)</em>.
 Then on the open pane, select <em>Add</em> next to the plus sign, and select <em>Add role assignment</em>.</li>